dnephin/PyStaticConfiguration/README.md

 * Properties files only support `=` and `:` key value separators.
 Keys without a separator, and space separators are not supported.
 Comments (`#`) and blank lines are accepted.
-* `ConfigurationWatcher` does not support composite configurations yet.
-Reloading any configuration overrides the current values.
+* `ConfigurationWatcher` supports composite configurations using the `CompositeConfiguration` class.
+* When using `XMLConfiguration`s note that attributes will be overridden by child tags with the same name, and only the last child element with the same name will be stored.
+Use `tag_name.value` to access the text in a tag.

 Examples
 --------